EnterpriseDB/tpa/RELNOTES.md

   This makes it easy to avoid hostname clashes on machines hosting more than one docker cluster.

+- TPA-617 Add packages to enable Docker builds on Mac OS X

+- TPA-483 Support Oracle Linux 9 on the Docker platform

+- TPA-608 Fix pemserver agent registration

+  When there are multiple PEM servers in a cluster, ensure that the agent running on a server registers to its local server.

+- TPA-628 Improve default CAMO settings for PGD 5

+  Set timeout to 60s and require_write_lead to true.

 ### Bugfixes

+- TPA-592 Use bdr_node_name in harp fencing/unfencing

+  If bdr_node_name is different from the hostname, use it explicitly when fencing or unfencing a HARP node.

+- TPA-558 Suppress automatic provision for some deploy options

+  When options that will suppress the actual deployment run are given to `tpaexec deploy`, don't automatically run provision beforehand.

+- TPA-614 Fix BDR 3 to PGD 5 upgrades for CAMO clusters

+  When upgrading a BDR 3 cluster which uses CAMO to PGD 5, ensure that CAMO config is set up correctly.

+- Misc. documentation changes

 ## v23.25 (2023-11-14)